cockroachdb/docs/cockroachcloud/run-bulk-operations.md

 Core changefeeds stream row-level changes to a client until the underlying SQL connection is closed.

 {{site.data.alerts.callout_info}}
 Only core changefeeds are available on {{ site.data.products.serverless }}.
-To create a changefeed into a configurable sink, like cloud storage or Kafka, use CockroachCloud, which has this feature enabled by default.
+To create a changefeed into a configurable sink, like cloud storage or Kafka, use {{ site.data.products.dedicated }}, which has this feature enabled by default.
 {{site.data.alerts.end}}

 To create a core changefeed in {{ site.data.products.serverless }}, use the following example.